2nd WEAR Dataset Challenge

 Evaluation

-Evaluation of submissions will be based on the sample-wise, macro F1-score averaged across all participants.
+Evaluation of submissions will be based on the macro F1-score.
 The macro F1-score is the average of the F1-scores of each activity class.
-Please check the WEAR dataset repository for sample code on how to translate windowed data back to record-wise data and calculate the macro F1-score.

 Submission Guidelines